Personal Food & Non-Alcoholic Beverages

 Automated External Defibrillators (AEDs) are located throughout the Fairgrounds, and can be used by anyone by simply following the voice instructions that occur when the AED is opened.

-The Lane County Fair provides an area in the Toddler Zone specifically designated for nursing mothers in the Triangle Room.
+The Lane County Fair provides an area specifically designated for nursing mothers in the Triangle Room.
 This room is located just inside the Convention Center to the right of the main doors.

 Automatic Teller Machines are located throughout the Fairgrounds.
 All ATM locations are listed on the Program Guide map which is handed out at all admission gates.
 A $3.00 fee is charged for all transactions (fee subject to change).